MaterializeInc/materialize/doc/setup-mysql-debezium.md

-# MySQL Setup w/ Debezium
+# MySQL setup w/ Debezium

 To deploy Materialize using MySQL as its upstream database, you'll need to configure it with Debezium.